Dutch Privateers: Blood & Plunder Faction Review

 “If this unit begins an activation Shaken, it immediately removes a point of Fatigue.
 If this would leave it with 2 points of Fatigue or less, it is no longer Shaken and may take actions normally.
 Additionally, this unit may give itself a point of Fatigue to re-roll failed Fight and Shoot saves.”

 What this means is that if you attach Heyn to a stout unit of Enter Ploeg, with a few more units of them around him, he will make them almost UNSTOPPABLE.
-They will all be able to knock off a point of fatigue, re-roll Saves (at the cost of a fatigue), and keep it that way.
+They will all be able to knock off a point of fatigue, re-roll Saves (at the cost of Fatigue), and keep it that way.
 For those who are a fan of the movie “Admiral”, and love Michiel de Ruyter, you *could* paint up a mini like him and use Heyn’s point cost and profile as it seems to fit (at least I think so!).

 Dutch Privateer Tactics